 American football quarterback Aaron Rodgers is a surprising figure for sports drama to follow.
 His father made him a humble and hard-working Northern California native, raising Rodgers all over the West Coast.
 Rodgers kept his head down for most of his career, but lately, he seems to be coming out of his shell.

 Age makes Rodgers better, further cementing his place in NFL history.
-What is the frustrated NFL player’s net worth in 2021, and how does he put up such huge numbers?
+What is the NFL player's net worth in 2021, and how does he put up such huge numbers?

 Aaron Charles Rodgers is an '80s child from Chico, California.
 His parents Darla and Edward had three sons: Luke Rodgers (the oldest), Aaron Rodgers and Jordan Rodgers (the youngest).